justincasher/justincasher.github.io/articles/2024/Hilberts-10th-problem/Hilberts-10th-problem.md

 1. $ K $ is totally real.

-2. $ K $ is a a quadratic extension of a totally real number field or of an imaginary quadratic.
+2. $ K $ is a quadratic extension of a totally real number field or of an imaginary quadratic.

 3. $ K $ has exactly one conjugate pair of nonreal embeddings.